slaveofcode/jkt/README.md

 So **JKT** is coming onto my head, because it's an abbreviation of "Jakarta" the city where I'm working (when I struggle of).

-### The Concept
+### The Concept of Struct

-You just have to define the JKT schema once and then you could rely on them for the rest of your life.
-The schema is defined by using template literal so you don't have to writing json structure every time (I don't like to write json for that actually).
+You just have to define the JKT struct once and then you could rely on them for the rest of your life.
+The struct is defined by using template literal so you don't have to writing json structure every time (I don't like to write json for that actually).

-Here's the example of the schema
+Here's the example of the struct

 ```
 const person = jkt`